 Semaglutide is available in both pill and injection form.
-While the active ingredient is the same, the two delivery methods differ significantly in bioavailability, dosing, efficacy, and patient experience.
+While the molecule is the same, the two delivery methods differ significantly in bioavailability, dosing, and patient experience.

 Key Fact

-Semaglutide comes as a daily oral tablet (Rybelsus) and a once-weekly subcutaneous injection (Ozempic/Wegovy).
-Both deliver the same GLP-1 receptor agonist through fundamentally different absorption pathways.
+Semaglutide comes as a daily oral tablet, sold as Rybelsus, and as a once-weekly subcutaneous injection sold under brands such as Ozempic and Wegovy.
+Both deliver a GLP-1 receptor agonist through fundamentally different absorption pathways.

 Semaglutide is unique among GLP-1 receptor agonists in being available in both oral and injectable formulations.
 This distinction in delivery method has significant implications for how the medication is absorbed, dosed, and how effective it is.